-Stress seems inevitable particularly nowadays.
+Stress seems inevitable, particularly nowadays.
 With the increased expectations for us to succeed at work, home, in relationships etc. essentially in all that we do, how can we not get stressed?

 Everyone experiences stress at one time or another.
 In fact, a moderate level of stress can be motivating and even energising for some individuals.
 However too much stress can be damaging to a person’s body and mind.
 When stress becomes so overwhelming that it is significantly impacting your life, then it’s time to get help.

 Stress may be triggered by many different concerns including work, family, responsibilities, relationships, finances, major life changes, illness and/or grief.
-If stress is not deal with adequately, it can lead to many different problems including:
+If stress is not dealt with adequately, it can lead to many different problems including:

 - Insomnia / sleeping disturbances